 Biodynamic, organic, low-intervention – with so many terms surrounding sustainable wine, it can be a difficult world to navigate.
-To find out more, C&TH went to a sustainable wine tasting hosted by Berry Bros. & Rudd.
+To find out more, C&TH went to a sustainable wine tasting hosted by Berry Bros. & Rudd along with three producers.
 Here’s what we learnt…

 “Provenance and sustainability are no longer just fashionable topics, but at the forefront of almost everyone’s mind,” says Mark Pardoe, Wine Director at Berry Bros. & Rudd.
 “The good news for wine lovers is that the most interesting wines are often those made by winemakers who work naturally and with minimal intervention.”